qureshiaquib/qureshiaquib.github.io/_posts/2025-12-21-multi-tenant-systems-azure.md

 [https://learn.microsoft.com/en-us/azure/architecture/guide/saas-multitenant-solution-architecture/](https://learn.microsoft.com/en-us/azure/architecture/guide/saas-multitenant-solution-architecture/)

-This year was special as I've reached 50k milestones for this blog post.
+This year was special as I've reached 50k milestones for this blog.
 I hope whatever i had written is helpful to you.
 Wish you a very Happy Christmas and a Very Happy New Year in advance and a joyful vacation.

 Happy Learning!